OpenVidu/openvidu.io-docs/docs/openvidu-enterprise/index.md

 #### High availability

-OpenVidu Enterprise will offer replication of all nodes in AWS clusters, including the OpenVidu Server Pro Node (which for now is a single point of failure).
-Automatic load balancing of clients will also be possible, distributing the load among different OpenVidu Server Pro Nodes.
+OpenVidu Enterprise will offer replication of all nodes in AWS clusters, including the Master Node (which for now is a single point of failure).
+Automatic load balancing of clients will also be possible, distributing the load among different Master Nodes.

 #### E2E encryption